wen/override/level00/walkthrough.md

 # level00

-The program reads a number from stdin, then check if it's the correct one.
+The program reads a number from stdin, and checks if it's the magic number.

 ## Step 1.
 Find the right number